 Summary of the use of AFCEN codes around the worldP: in project / C: construction / O: operation

 Furthermore, AFCEN codes are being used as a reference for the EPR2 project in France.
 The EPR2 project is currently in a preliminary design stage and is based on the EPR design, but builds on the feedback from the design and construction of the Flamanville 3 and Taishan 1-2 projects.
 The codes used include the recent editions of RCC-CW and RCC-F, whose initial versions (ETC-) were used for the previous EPR projects and have since been updated.

-In addition to these formal applications of the codes and given their reputation, AFCEN codes have also served as inspiration in France for designing many other nuclear research facilities and equipment, despite not being official standards.
+In addition to these formal applications of the codes and given their reputation, AFCEN codes have also served in France for designing many other nuclear research facilities and equipment, despite not being official standards.

 - The design of nuclear steam supply systems for marine propulsion.